DoNotLickToaster/Mobile_Help_Knowledge_Base/vzw-apple-watch-ungraft.md

-# vzw apple watch graft
+# vzw apple watch ungraft

 ## Issue
 CoreBlue is giving you an error message asking you to ungraft